Here are the 10 frequent blockers that lead to slow design approvals and frustration, along with ways to overcome them.

 Set clear, realistic deadlines for each review round within the project scope.
 Utilize tools with automated reminders to gently nudge reviewers without constant manual follow-up.

-Receiving feedback separate from the visual (e.g., in a long email describing a section) makes it hard for designers to pinpoint the exact issue, leading to potential misinterpretations.
+Feedback sent as a long email description, separate from the visual itself, makes it difficult for designers to pinpoint the exact issue and increases the risk of costly misinterpretation.g., in a long email describing a section) makes it hard for designers to pinpoint the exact issue, leading to potential misinterpretations.

 The Solution